Friday 14th July

 Talking in Tents

 The list of discussions is being developed and details below are bound to change with some speakers still to confirm attendance.
-We will keep the web site up-to-date so watch this space.
+We will keep the web site up-to-date so watch this space and double-check the times when you get to the Festival.

 The effect of the Russian Revolution on British Trade unionism